-The global public sector will spend over $430 billion on IT in 2018 and, with the right preparation, your team can be in a prime position to maximize profits from this exciting market.
+The global public sector will spend over $430 billion on IT next year and, with the right preparation, your team can be in a prime position to maximize profits from this exciting market.
 Check out these tips to set your sales team up to win more.

 Align quotas to fiscal year purchasing seasonality.